yesodweb/yesod/README.md

 ## Installing the latest development version from github

+If you are concerned about mucking with your installed packages, you might try using the new [virthualenv](http://hackage.haskell.org/package/virthualenv) tool to isolate a custom yesod build to a particular application.

-Yesod is built upon many smaller packages, all of which can be installed
+Yesod is broken up into 4 separate repos and built upon many smaller packages.
-with:
+All of them can be installed with the below command.

 ~~~ { .bash }
 cabal update